 LJMU students studying at Collaborative Partner institutions are expected to refer to the partner's policies and procedures in the first instance.
-These can be found at https://gse.cat.org.uk/index.php/about-us/policies-and-information under student policies and procedures
+These can be found at https://gse.cat.org.uk/index.php/about-us/policies-and-information under student policies and procedures.

-Dr Adrian Watson, Head of School
+Dr Adrian Watson, Director of School

-The Head of School is responsible for overall management of School policy, strategic developments, linemanagement of School staff and control of School resources and is also responsible for representing the School at faculty and institutional levels.
+The Director of School is responsible for overall management and academic leadership of the School, which includes School policy, strategic developments, line-management of School staff and control of School resources.
+They are responsible for representing the School at Faculty and institutional levels.